Short Stack Kitchen

 Sweet Potato Brown Butter Sage Rolls - Soft and fluffy rolls made with sweet potato, fried sage and brown butter!

-• 12 to 15 Large Sage Leaves, fried (or 1 tsp of dried sage)
+• 12 to 15 Large Sage Leaves fried

 Instructions